 Make time for the pool: Although Tropicana the resort/hotel is a tad rundown, the pool is a tropical oasis.
 In addition to plenty of sun and a picturesque pool, Tropicana is one of the few remaining complexes to offer swim-up blackjack during the summer months.
 For easy access, we would recommend checking out their poolside hotel rooms with a walk-out patio to the pool complex.

 Laugh Factory Comedy Club: Looking for a relatively inexpensive comedy club on the Strip?
 If so, Laugh Factory features a rotating assortment of both well-known, and up and coming talent at a price point that hovers in the $50 range.
-Check out performers and pricing for your dates here at Vegas.com or directly with the box office here.
-We recommend checking prices in both places to ensure you’re getting the best deal.
-Also, ensure the performers on the night you want to attend jive with your tastes by plugging their names into YouTube.
+Check with the box office or Vegas.com, below, to see who is performing the night you would like to attend.
+You can see if the acts jive with your sense of humor by plugging their names into YouTube.

 More Laughs with Rich LIttle: The “Man of 1,000 Voices” will have your gut in agony as he impersonates celebrities and politicians alike.
 Nobody is safe.
-Slinging a timeless brand of comedy, tickets to Rich Little start at $39.99 with the box office here, but can often be found for a few bucks cheaper at Vegas.com.
+Slinging a timeless brand of comedy, tickets to Rich Little start at around $39.99.

 Murray the Magician: You’ve likely seen Murray the Magician before, whether it be on Pawn Stars, Top Gear, or America’s Got Talent, and now you can see him Live at Tropicana.
 Leveraging audience participation to pull off his tricks and illusions, the show is also family-friendly.
-Again, don’t be afraid to shop around.
-Tickets can be purchased directly with Tropicana here, or with Vegas.com here.
+Don’t be afraid to shop around.

 Things To Do Near Tropicana